Ghosting and Avoidant Behaviour: Why We Pull Away and 3 Ways to Heal from It

 In conclusion, emotional blackmail by toxic people is closely related to other psychological concepts.

 Now we know how toxic people use our fear, obligation, and guilt to meet their demands.
-We also recognise similar situations in many interpersonal relationships and scenarios.
+We might also recognise red flags in our interpersonal relationships and scenarios.
 However, it's important to distinguish when others' demands are reasonable.
 For example, if you've been neglecting everything to play video games for a month and your mother asks you to turn off the computer and threatens to give it away, her motive is to get your life back on track, and you have ignored her requests.
 This is a reasonable demand.

-Additionally, does this mean the blackmailer should solely bear all the blame?
+Additionally, does this mean the blackmailer should solely bear all the blame in a toxic relationship?
 As the saying goes, "It takes two to tango."
-If we protect ourselves, distinguish between love, rightful responsibility, and excessive demands, and set boundaries that we firmly defend, we can prevent toxic people from using emotional blackmail to enter our lives.
+If we protect ourselves, distinguish between love, rightful responsibility, and excessive demands, and set boundaries that we firmly defend, we can prevent toxic people from using emotional blackmail or manipulation to enter our lives.

 Dealing with emotional blackmail and toxic people requires strategies and self-awareness.
 MindForest is your essential digital tool, designed to guide you through this process with personalised support.
 Here’s how MindForest can help you manage emotional blackmail and toxic people: